 9. A study in BMC Medicine found that supervised strength and conditioning during the first 18 weeks following chemotherapy helped patients offset deconditioning side effects.

 10. Base of support: At Neil King Physical Therapy, we develop strong communication and relationships with our patients, allowing them to expand their support system.

 Physical therapists are crucial in identifying, treating, and preventing impairments that are a result of cancer treatments.
 Skilled physical therapy can help these patients reach their optimal potential for participation in life’s activities.

-Stephanie Shimel, DPT
+Author: Stephanie Shimel, DPT

 Published November 15, 2016 - Angela Poole, PTA

 I’m frequently asked about the difference between Physical Therapy and Occupational Therapy.
 Physical Therapists (PTs), Physical Therapist Assistants (PTAs), Occupational Therapists (OTs) and Occupational Therapy Assistants (COTAs) often work in the same settings.
 There is a lot of cross-over with the therapies, utilizing some of the same approaches and in many cases the therapists work closely together.

 Most adults have had PT at some point in their lives and have an idea of what it involves.
 When most people think of physical therapy, they think about exercise, massage, stretching, and joint mobilizations.
 PT also includes instruction in proper gait, navigating obstacles such as stairs, getting into and out of the bed or car.
 PTs instruct and recommend the use of assistive devices such as wheelchairs, walkers, canes, etc. In a nutshell, PT treats a specific injury or condition in order to allow the patient to regain their functional mobility by increasing their range of motion, strength, and balance.